Joelgp83/Build-scripts-for-switchroot-android/README.md

 If this is not your first time, and you are merely restarting from scratch, you can skip this entirely by invoking with the `-s` flag.
 The script will then be non-interactive.

-If you intend to build Foster / AndroidTV, please invoke with `-r foster` to ensure any AndroidTV-specific patches are also applied.
-This will save you time later.

 ## qupd8.sh

 qupd8.sh is the source update script.
 Run this when you want to grab the latest switchroot source changes.